DonionZooimama/CIS3250_SEC3_Group1/README.md

 prompts for user input on the game type.
 From then on, the players enter which place they want to place their piece, and the computer places a random piece.

+How to run the program:
+- run make clean
+- run make All
+- run make main
-How to run the program: run make clean, then run make All, then run make main, run the file with ./bin/main
+- run the file with ./bin/main

+How to compile and run the testHarness:
+- from the root directory, 'cd test'
+- 'make'
+- ./runTests

 Files contained in Submission: src